-Who’d have thought it would take this long for Lexus to make a full battery-electric car?
-Well, now they have with its baby UX crossover – a car Lexus thinks is the perfect place to start its BEV rollout.
+Who’d have thought it would take this long for Lexus to make a full electric car?
+Well, here's its compact UX crossover – the car Lexus thinks is the perfect place to start its battery electric vehicle (BEV) roll-out.

-Lexus’ European strategy over the next few years is to kill off the ancient CT, low-selling IS and RC coupe next year, and slowly introduce more PHEV and battery-electric models in the coming years.
+Lexus’s European strategy over the next few years is to kill off the ancient CT, low-selling IS and RC coupe, and slowly introduce more plug-in hybrid (PHEV) and battery-electric models.

 There’s just one power variant for now, the 300e.
 A single 201bhp e-motor powers the front wheels, good for a 7.5sec 0-62mph sprint and a claimed 196-mile range from its 54.4kWh battery pack.
 Lexus says a fast charge will take under an hour via a CHAdeMO plug (there are two 'fuel' flaps: a Type 2 charger on the driver's side, a fast-charge CHAdeMO plug on the near side).

-An electric UX’s list price starts at about £10k more than a hybrid one (after the Government’s £3,000 EV grant) and Lexus says the Premium Plus one will make up the biggest portion of sales in the UK.
+An electric UX’s list price starts at about £10k more than a hybrid one (after the government’s recently diminished £3000 EV grant) and Lexus says the Premium Plus will make up the biggest portion of sales in the UK.

-Like the hybrid, the rear seats are still a tad cramped for tall adults (weirdly, there is barely anywhere to put your feet under the front seat) but, interestingly, the configuration of the battery packs deployed in the GA-C platform Lexus utilises here makes for a larger boot volume in the EV; 320 litres for the front-driven 250h, 367 litres for the 300e.
+Like the hybrid UX, the rear seats are still a tad cramped for tall adults (weirdly, there is barely anywhere to put your feet under the front seat) but, interestingly, the configuration of the battery packs deployed in the GA-C platform Lexus utilises here makes for a larger boot volume in the EV; 320 litres for the front-driven 250h, 367 litres for the 300e.

-With absolutely zero drama, as you’d expect from a plush n’ premium electric Lexus.
-Having a 150kW electric motor (equivalent to 201bhp) is perfectly punchy for a small EV, allowing the electric UX to zip away from traffic lights in the usual torque-ful way you expect.
+With absolutely zero drama, as you’d expect from a plush ’n’ premium electric Lexus.
+Having a 150kW electric motor (equivalent to 201bhp) is perfectly punchy for a small EV, and it allows the electric UX to zip away from traffic lights in a torque-ful way that may surprise first-timers.
 Stamp on the throttle and, like a Hyundai Kona Electric, the front wheels quite hilariously scrabble for grip, traction control light flashing frantically, accompanied by a futuristic whooshing e-motor sound.

 Chuck it about and, while the chassis itself feels tight, the suspension and anti-roll bars are definitely geared towards comfort; the UX feels floaty when you get a move on, with some gentle pitching and wallowing in twisty bends, and there's a totally neutered feel to the steering.

-Our test car was a Takumi-spec model riding on the larger 18s, which makes the ride border on lumpy.
-It’s okay, but stepping down to that expected-to-be-popular Premium Plus pack variant with its smaller 17s should take the edge off road lumps a little more.
-The most noticeable ambience intrusion is tyre noise on coarser surfaces at higher speeds but, otherwise, the electric UX is otherwise remarkably well insulated from wind noise.
+We've tested a Takumi-spec model riding on the larger 18s, which make the ride border on lumpy.
+It’s okay, but stepping down to the more popular Premium Plus pack variant with its smaller 17s takes the edge off road lumps a little more.
+The most noticeable intrusion is tyre noise on coarser surfaces at higher speeds but, otherwise, the electric UX is remarkably well insulated from wind noise.

-Back in the urban environment, you can temporarily adjust the amount of brake regeneration via some wheel-mounted shift paddles or shift the gear selector to ‘B’ to keep it into the more pronounced regen mode.
+Back in the urban environment, you can temporarily adjust the amount of brake regeneration via some wheel-mounted shift paddles or move the gear selector to ‘B’ to keep it in the more pronounced regen mode.
 Using either of these options isn’t drastic enough to allow for one-pedal driving in urban areas, however; we wish there was a little more regenerative braking on offer – and it can be confusing to tap the gearlever and/or the paddles to effect full 'engine braking'.

 Anything else I should know?

-It’s the same with what’s to come; Ford’s Mustang Mach-E – a larger car than the electric UX – has a starting price of £40k pre-grant with more range.
+It’s the same with electric cars waiting in the wings: Ford’s Mustang Mach-E – a larger car than the electric UX – has a starting price of £40k pre-grant with more range.
 Tesla’s Model Y is expected to start at around £45k, too.
 Plenty to think about if you’re not as bothered by having a Lexus badge on the front of your next car.

 Lexus UX 300e: verdict

-Lexus’ (soon-to-be) smallest car is a great place to start for offering an EV, and we’d even brave saying the UX makes better sense as one than a hybrid.
-It’s powerful enough, range is plentiful enough and you’re treated to a small and fashionable crossover with a supremely well put-together interior.
-But there are plenty of cheaper, longer reaching or more practical small EVs out there for similar dosh.
+Lexus’s first all-electric car is a neat effort.
+We'd argue the UX makes better sense as an EV than a hybrid.
+It’s powerful and quick, range is plentiful enough and you’re treated to a small and fashionable crossover with a supremely well put-together interior.
+But there are plenty of cheaper, longer-range and more practical small EVs out there for similar dosh.